 Lake Naivasha is a stunning freshwater lake in Kenya, which lies north-west of Nairobi and Naivasha town on its northeast edge.
 It is part of Africa’s Great Rift Valley and a top destination to visit in Kenya.
-It’s name derives from Nai’posha, a local Maasai name, meaning rough water due to the afternoon wind and sudden storms which can arise.
+Its name derives from Nai’posha, a local Maasai name, meaning rough water due to the afternoon wind and sudden storms that can arise.
 The lake is home to a magnificent array of game and birdlife.

 The History of Lake Naivasha

 Between 1937 and 1950, Lake Naivasha was utilized as a landing place for flying boats on the Imperial Airways passenger and a mail route from Southampton, Britain, to South Africa.
 It linked Nairobi and Kisumu.
 In the mid-1960s, the lake served as home to Joy Adamson, the author of Born Free.